LAMisanoob/LAMs-Tutorials/README.md

 Tutorials/cheatsheets to refresh my memory while learning about Linux/GNU, and programming.

-Subjects listed, importance explained, hyperlink for full tutorial.
+Subjects listed, importance explained, hyperlink to full tutorial.

 ## VIRTUAL BOX
-Vitualisation is a way of creating a computer on a computer using software.
-There are many benefits to this.
+Vitualisation; create a virtual computer, on a computer, using software.

+Many benefits:
+- Don't f up a computer everytime you screw with something important.
+- Standardisation of "hardware" if working in a team.
+- Snapshots of current state, mistake can be reversable.

 ## UNIX/LINUX
 Unix history, Linux History